VinGarcia/ksql/README.md

 ### TODO List

-- Write documentation for the new feature of serializing structs as JSON
 - Implement support for nested objects with prefixed table names
 - Improve error messages
 - Add tests for tables using composite keys